Vision Transformers Don't Need Trained Registers: Discussion, limitations, and future work

 We uncovered a simple emergent mechanism in ViTs, a sparse set of neurons that is responsible for creating high-norm tokens in low-information image locations.
 Editing this mechanism at test-time allowed us to shift the high norms into additional registers, removing artifacts from patches and yielding more interpretable feature maps -- while preserving or modestly improving downstream performance.
 Next, we discuss limitations of our analysis and conclude with future work.

 While our analysis shows that we can steer the location of high-norm tokens, we only addressed one component type that is responsible for their creation -- neurons, while neglecting other possible elements that can contribute to their formation, such as attention layers or positional encodings~\citep{yang2024denoising}.
 The edited tokens result in slight performance differences with their learned counterpart (\Cref{tab:token_probe}), suggesting that the test-time registers are not fully equivalent to the high-norm tokens.
-Finally, similarly to~\cite{darcet2024vision}, we mostly focus on individual models (CLIP-ViT-B/16 and DINOv2-ViT-L/14).
+Finally, similarly to~\cite{darcet2024vision}, we mostly focus on individual models (CLIP, DINOv2).
 We do not present results on other, less commonly used, pretrained ViTs, and leave it for future work.

 The mechanism that we found points to an intriguing property about model neurons -- not all neurons have a feature-related role.
-Register neurons, for example, are responsible for igniting high-norm tokens -- an image-independent role, and can not be discovered by correlating their activations to the image features.
-Uncovering other similar image-independent roles of neurons can shed additional light on the computational process of deep neural networks.
+Register neurons, for example, are responsible for igniting high-norm tokens -- an image-independent role -- and cannot be discovered by correlating their activations to the image features.
+Similar high-norm tokens have also been observed in language models~\citep{xiaoefficient, dettmers2022gpt3}, suggesting that large language models may rely on a related mechanism.
+Uncovering other similar input-independent roles of neurons can shed additional light on the computational process of deep neural networks.
 We plan to develop a methodology for such automatic discovery in future work.